Our Lady of Regla: Cuba

 In Cuba, in the Regla municipality of Havana, a hermitage was built in 1687 by a pilgrim named Manuel Antonio dedicated to the Virgin, although it was later destroyed by a 1692 hurricane.
 In 1694, the location was rebuilt upon, where an image of the Virgin of Regla was enthroned and donated by Pedro de Aranda.
 Since its donation, Our Lady of Regla has become a much-devoted object, and was declared patron saint of Regla on December 23, 1714.

-In Santeria
+In Santería

 In the syncretic Afro-Cuban religion of Yorùbá (originally known as Santería) the Virgin is associated with Yemayá, the Yoruba orisha of the sea.

 Philippines

-The image of Our Lady of the Rule of Opon, the venerated image of the Virgin Mary enshrined in her National Shrine in Lapu-lapu City, Cebu.
-This image of is the first among the three canonically crowned images of Mary in Cebu to be crowned.
+The image of Our Lady of the Rule of Opon enshrined in Lapu-Lapu City.
+It is the first Marian image in Cebu to be crowned.

-Since 1735, the Catholic population of Lapu-Lapu City, Cebu has had significant devotion to Our Lady of Regla.
+Since 1735, the Catholic population of Lapu-Lapu City has had significant devotion to Our Lady of Regla.
 The image was initially taken to the former town by Augustinian missionary Francisco Aballe (1694–1759).
-After WWII, a new church was built under the patronage of Our Lady of Regla, with a new image build from polychrome hardwood.
+After the Second World War, a new church was built under the patronage of Our Lady of Regla, with a new image made of polychrome hardwood.